 STOVETOP

-- Garlic, herbs, tomato paste.
-Add the minced garlic, dried oregano, basil, parsley, rosemary, red chili flakes, and tomato paste to the vegetables and mix well to combine.
+- Herbs and tomato paste.
+Add the dried oregano, basil, parsley, rosemary, red chili flakes, and tomato paste to the vegetables and mix well to combine.
 Cook, stirring constantly, for 1 minute.

-- Beans and broth.
-Add the green beans, diced tomatoes (with juices), vegetable broth, cannellini beans, and red kidney beans to the pot.
+- Stir in the drained and rinsed beans.
+Add the cannellini and red kidney beans to the pot.
 Stir well to combine.

 - Prepare the pasta (see notes).
 In the meantime, bring a separate large pot of water to a boil over high heat.
 Cook your ditalini pasta according to package instructions until al dente.
 Drain, rinse with cold water and set aside.